camblomquist/camblomquist.github.io/content/about.md

 template = "alt-page.html"
 +++

 My name is Cameron Blomquist.

+I am currently a Software Engineer at [Primordial Labs](https://www.primordial-labs.com/).

-I previous was a Junior Softwre Engineer at [MACH](https://www.mach.io/) where I would spend most of my time working with C++ to make off-road vehicles drive themselves.
+I previously was a Junior Software Engineer at [MACH](https://www.mach.io/).

 I had always taken an interest in science and math but didn't get started with code and software development until I took a computer science course in my senior year of high school.
 It was either that or continuing with the orchestra that I joined six years prior where I was consistently last chair second violin.
 I think I made the right choice.